Indian1999/Advent-of-Code/README.md

 The solution itself is not the best, probably not the best runtime.

 **Day 3:**
 ALWAYS check if you are using the correct input!
 I wasted so many hours on the part 2 of this task.
 I created 4 different solutions, neither of them did the job.
-After a while I realised it didn't provide the correct output because I screwed up at didn't use the proper input...
+After a while I realised it didn't provide the correct output because I screwed up and didn't use the proper input...
 At least the screw up made me learn some regex.

 **Day 4:**
 Wordsearch.
 It was a pretty easy task, both parts, just needed some proper input handling and when it was done, it was smooth sailing.